-- Perceptive Content Server health probe - 1.
+- 3. In the Load Balancing menu, select Health Monitoring. - 4.
+In the Probe name field, provide a name for the probe. - 5.
+In the Health probe type field, select TCP for the type. - 6.
 In the Port field, enter 6000.
-This is the port that Perceptive Content Server listens on, as defined in the inserver.ini file. - 2.
+This is the port that Perceptive Content Server listens on, as defined in the inserver.ini file. - 7.
 In the Send Data field, enter the following information.